 "Of course I'm going to stay on the board," Perez, 43, said shortly after his court appearance.

-"For seven years I've been serving the best interests
+"For seven years I've been serving the best interests of my community and I believe I've fervently represented my community and I've done so successfully.

 "A lot of the things I do haven't been popular so you make enemies.
 People are going to throw stones, but what can you do?"